jdjones91/SQL-Queries--Salika/README.md

-# SQL Queries: Sakila
+# SQL querie exercise

- SQL Queries exercise
+### Slightly more advance SQL queries and use of an ERD